Computastar/SplashWizard/README.md

 SplashWizard is a PowerShell script designed to display a customizable splash screen during script execution.
 It includes features such as topmost window display, cursor hiding, and animated GIF support.

 # Features
-Display a splash screen with customizable header, body, and status text.
+* Display a splash screen with customizable header, body, and status text.
-Option to make the splash screen topmost and lock out user input.
+* Option to make the splash screen topmost.
-Option to hide the cursor.
+* Option to hide the cursor.
-Support for animated GIFs.
+* Support for animated GIFs.
-Ability to disable user input while the splash screen is active.
+* Ability to disable user input while the splash screen is active.
 # Prerequisites
 PowerShell 5.0 or later.
 .NET Framework 4.5 or later.